Forex trading in the UAE

 • Trading and profit withdrawal are done via your personal bank account or payment platforms, subject to AML and KYC compliance;

-• To obtain a residence visa, you may need to register under a different license type (e.g., IT or consulting), as freelance visas are not available for trading activities.
+• To obtain a residence visa, you may need to register under a different license type (e.g., IT or consulting) or explore other routes such as employment or property investor visas, as freelance visas are not available for trading activities.
+Private traders may also choose to create a proprietary trading company in a zone like DMCC, DIFC, or ADGM to institutionalize their activity.

 Setting up a brokerage company in the UAE